TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 technique_id=T1053,technique_name=Scheduled Task
 ```

 Scheduled Tasks will drop either <filename>.job OR <filename>.xml file in `C:\Windows\Tasks` OR `C:\Windows\System32\Tasks` respectively.
 Use dumpfiles plugin on the .job or .xml file after filescan plugin (to identify the jobs within tasks folder) to show what file is scheduled.
+For task path, go into the file and find for the `<URI></URI>`, content within it is the task path.

 ### Detect PsExec Activity in the Network,